AmariahAK/wisdom-drop/README.md

 # Islamic / Service to Humanity Wisdom of the day (September 14 2025)
 > “The best among you are those who bring greatest benefits to many others.”
 > — Prophet Muhammad

+# Animal Rights / Compassion Wisdom of the day (September 15 2025)
+> “The greatness of a nation and its moral progress can be judged by the way its animals are treated.”
+> Mahatma Gandhi